chrisbodger/veincam2019/Administration/Assembly Instructions.md

 #### Changing the user parameters

 * To change the base URL:
-    - Change the `baseurl` variable in app.py
+    - Change the `10.0.0.5` variable in the autohotspot launch script

 * To change the wifi name:
     - ssh into the pi